sause668/soullan/APi.md

     }
     ```

-* Error response: 404
+* Error response: Couldn't find a class with the specified id
+  * Status Code: 404
+  * Headers:
+    * Content-Type: application/json
+  * Body:

     ```json
     {
       "message": "Class not found"
     }
     ```

-* Error response: 404
+* Error response: Couldn't find a student with the specified id
+  * Status Code: 404
+  * Headers:
+    * Content-Type: application/json
+  * Body:

     ```json
     {
       "message": "Student not found"
     }
     ```

-* Error Response: 401
+* Error Response: Couldn't find a student with the specified id in class with specified id
+  * Status Code: 401
+  * Headers:
+    * Content-Type: application/json
+  * Body:

     ```json
     {
       "message": "Student is not in this class"